JMPerez/jmperez.github.com/source/_posts/2018/2018-04-06-high-performance-lazy-loading.md

 ----

-I would like to thank [@alexjoverm](https://twitter.com/alexjoverm), [@aarongarciah](https://twitter.com/aarongarciah) and [@FlavioCorpa](https://twitter.com/FlavioCorpa) for reviewing the the post, researching similar topics and recommending tools to provide the examples on the page.
+I would like to thank [@alexjoverm](https://twitter.com/alexjoverm), [@aarongarciah](https://twitter.com/aarongarciah) and [@FlavioCorpa](https://twitter.com/FlavioCorpa) for reviewing the post, researching similar topics and recommending tools to provide the examples on the page.

 Did you see any typo or wrong information?
 In that case, [drop me a line](https://twitter.com/jmperezperez).